• Home

 Quality Excellence Program (QEP) for a global energy metering company with focus on product reliability to reduce field-failure rates and costs for warranty and repair.

-Quality Culture Questionnaire
+Quality Culture Check

 1. Customer: I understand my customer and how to provide good quality.